open-guides/og-aws/README.md

 -	At the beginning, IAM policy may be very simple, but for large systems, it will grow in complexity, and need to be managed with care.
 	-	🔹Make sure one person (perhaps with a backup) in your organization is formally assigned ownership of managing IAM policies, make sure every administrator works with that person to have changes reviewed.
 This goes a long way to avoiding accidental and serious misconfigurations.
 -	It is best to give each user or service the minimum privileges needed to perform their duties.
 This is the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), one of the foundations of good security.
 Organize all IAM users and groups according to levels of access they need.
+-	IAM has the permission hierarchy of
+	1. Explicit deny: The most restrictive policy wins.
+	2. Explicit allow: Access permissions to any resource has to be explicitly given.
+	3. Implicit deny: All permissions are implicitly denied by default.

 ### Security and IAM Tips